Amit00008/noize/README.md

 - **Spotify Account**: You'll need a Spotify account to sign in and start streaming.
 - **Node.js**: Make sure you have [Node.js](https://nodejs.org) installed.

+- get spotify client id and secret from developer porta;
+- edit src/.example.env to .env and put the values correctly

 ### Installation

 1. Clone the repository to your local machine: